MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 # [Designer](#tab/designer)

-The simplest way to deploy to an Azure Web App is to use the **Azure App Service Deploy** task.
+The simplest way to deploy to an Azure web app is to use the **Azure App Service Deploy** task.
-This task is automatically added to the release pipeline when you select one of the pre-built deployment templates for Azure app service deployment.
+This task is automatically added to the release pipeline when you select one of the prebuilt deployment templates for Azure App Service deployment.
 Templates exist for apps developed in various programming languages.
-If you cannot find a template for your language, select the generic **Azure App Service Deployment** template.
+If you can't find a template for your language, select the generic **Azure App Service Deployment** template.

-When you link the artifact in your release pipeline to a build that compiles and publishes the web package, it is automatically downloaded and placed into the `$(System.ArtifactsDirectory)` folder on the agent as part of the release.
+When you link the artifact in your release pipeline to a build that compiles and publishes the web package, it's automatically downloaded and placed into the `$(System.ArtifactsDirectory)` folder on the agent as part of the release.
 This is where the task picks up the web package for deployment.

 ---